remult/remult/docs/guide/setup-angular.md

 Don't forget to import `BackendMethod` from `@remult/core` for this code to work.
 :::

-The `@BackendMethod` decorator tells Remult to expose the function as an API endpoint (the `allowed` property will be discussed later on in this tutorial).
+The `@BackendMethod` decorator tells Remult to expose the method as an API endpoint (the `allowed` property will be discussed later on in this tutorial).

 The optional `context` argument of the static `setAll` function is omitted in the client-side calling code, and injected by Remult on the server-side with a server `Context` object. **Unlike the client implementation of the Remult `Context`, the server implementation interacts directly with the database.**

 ::: warning Note
-With Remult server functions, argument types are compile-time checked. :thumbsup:
+With Remult backend methods, argument types are compile-time checked. :thumbsup:
 :::

 After the browser refreshed, the "Set all..." buttons function exactly the same, but they will do the work much faster.